 Santa Clara University has adopted three directional statements to describe the kind of university that it aspires to become (Strategic Vision), its core purpose and the constituencies it serves (University Mission), and the beliefs that guide its actions (Fundamental Values).

 As an academic community, we expand the boundaries of knowledge and insight through teaching, research, artistic expression, and other forms of scholarship.
-It is primarily through discovering, communicating, and applying knowledge that we exercise our institutional responsibility as a voice of reason and conscience in society.
+Primarily through discovering, communicating, and applying knowledge, we exercise our institutional responsibility as a voice of reason and conscience in society.

 Academic Excellence.
 We seek an uncompromising standard of excellence in teaching, learning, creativity, and scholarship within and across disciplines.

 Search for Truth, Goodness, and Beauty.
 We prize scholarship and creative work that advance human understanding, improve teaching and learning, and add to the betterment of society by illuminating the most significant problems of the day and exploring the enduring mysteries of life.
 In this search, our commitment to academic freedom is unwavering.